 Teen Darwaza, one of the main places to visit near Ahmedabah, is situated at the heart of the city of Ahmedbad.

-Ahmedabad Junction railway station with 10 platforms, having station code ADI, is the main station in the city.
+Ahmedabad Junction railway station with 10 platforms, with station code ADI, is the main station in the city.
 Ahmedabad MG with station code ADIJ, is another station in the city.

 Sabarmati Junction railway station, situated near Sabarmati Ashram, is at around 7 kilometers away.
 Sabarmati Ashram was the residence of Mohandas Karamchand Gandhi, Great Freedom fighter and father of the nation (India).
 Sabarmati Ashram is at a distance of 6 kilometers away from the 3 Darwazas.
 It is one of the main places of interest in Ahmedabad.